genboy/Festival/README.md

       /fe <edit/god/pvp/flight/touch/mobs/animals/effects/tnt/fire/explode/shoot/drop/msg/pass/hunger/perms/falldamage/cmdmode> <AREANAME>

+    !
+Default flags in Festival 2 are set with the UI configuration and level settings

     Area flag defaults are set in the config.yml, server defaults and world specific default flag.

+    !
+Following will be deprecated in Festival 2

     The basic command to control area flags: